-Any health care flexible spending account under a cafeteria plan will be subject to this Plan and the requirements of ERISA.
-Nonetheless, a premium or premium equivalent (i.e., the cost of coverage) reduction portion of a cafeteria plan (and any dependent care assistance plan offered under the cafeteria plan) will not be subject to the requirements of ERISA, even though the cafeteria plan (and any dependent care assistance plan) may be considered part of the Plan.
+A premium or premium equivalent (i.e., the cost of coverage) reduction portion of a cafeteria plan (and any dependent care assistance plan offered under the cafeteria plan) will not be subject to the requirements of ERISA.

 Where a health benefit involves the use of "network providers" (also sometimes referred to as "PPO", "EPO" or "preferred providers"), you will receive listings of such providers without charge.
 The listings may be provided in one or more separate documents or by electronic document access via the Internet.